arijit-mukherjee24/aws_service_demo/README.md

 # AWS Service Tester

-A Spring Boot REST API for working with AWS S3: download files, generate presigned URLs, and upload files.
+A Spring Boot REST API for working with AWS services.

 ---